Halls of residence provide purpose-built accommodation for students. They are usually close to the university or college and have communal facilities.

 Most full-time students aren't eligible for housing benefit, but there are some exceptions.

-If you don't get a place in a hall of residence
+If you don't get a place in halls of residence

 Rooms in halls are limited.
 If you don't get a room, consider other options such as: